made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 | <span style="color:#FCD184; font-size: bold;">Root in the container is root on the host</span> | BOOOOOOOM^2; |
 | Consider the possibility of container breakout | yes, containers are not *jails* (ready: fight); |

-From this three foundamental information (practise examples in a while) you should learn that attackers should be constrained with the container, because you wouldn't run apps in VMs as root: and thus, you should not do it in a container even.
+From this three fundamental information (practise examples in a while) you should learn that attackers should be constrained with the container, because you wouldn't run apps in VMs as root: and thus, you should not do it in a container even.

 #### Docker Namespaces
 Since Docker since 1.10, the namespaces where introduced to automatically maps users in container to high-numbered user on host.
 You can configure the mapping set on the daemon - and not per container - due to some complications with ownership of shared layers.
 Unfortunately, there are some problems yet with volume permissions and volume plugings, you can't use --pid=host or --net=host (to share the network interface) and some privileged operations are not allowed (like the mknod to create files for peripheral).